britoraf/calculator/README.md

 # Calculator
-This is a simple project created to gather basic elements of front.
+This is a simple project created to gather basic front elements.